tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 If a word has many readings,
-or if you want to avoid failing a card due to a common reading mistake you tend to make, TSCs let you use furigana on top to pin-point the correct one.
+or if you want to avoid failing a card due to a common reading mistake you tend to make, TSCs let you use furigana on top to pinpoint the correct one.

 Make sure that your front template allows displaying furigana:
 ```